CAREER IN DENTAL ASSISTING

 As a member of the dental health team, we assist in four-handed dentistry, take x-rays, take impressions, sterilize and provide preventive services.
 We also work as receptionists and office managers.

 No, the opportunities are as diverse as the individuals involved!
 Post graduate courses qualify us to practice in other specialty areas such as orthodontics and restorative procedures.

 Dental assisting could be a career for you if you enjoy working closely with people.
 Good hand-eye coordination is necessary.
 Good grooming and good health are essential for all health professionals.This health care practitioner must possess excellent communication skills as well as the ability to work effectively in a team environment.
 The profession requires that dental assistants have a genuine interest in people, posessing the ability to make patients as comfortable as possible in the dental chair.

 Dental Assisting is a one year program.
 The minimum entrance requirements are Grade XII with a minimum overall average of 65%.
 Applicants are required to have English Language Arts A30, English Language Arts B30, Biology 30, and the highest grade in one of the required mathematics (Foundations of Math 20 or Foundations of Math 30 or Pre-Calculus).
 Two sciences are recommended for career mobility.
-Successful applicants will have medical fitness, dental fitness and hold Standard First Aid and CPR Level C.
+Successful applicants too a dental assisting program will have medical fitness, dental fitness and hold Standard First Aid and CPR Level C prior to admission.